AnonymerNiklasistanonym/RaspiForBeginners/README.md

 # 2. Setup an OS
 Your Raspberry Pi is in front of you and you want to play with it... but therefore you need an operating system.
-To install one you have many possibilities regarding the OS or rather LINUX distribution ([See here the official guide](https://www.raspberrypi.org/learning/software-guide/quickstart/)).
+To install one you have many possibilities regarding the OS or rather Linux distribution ([See here the official guide](https://www.raspberrypi.org/learning/software-guide/quickstart/)).

 **We installed Raspbian onto the Raspberry Pi:**

 1. Therefore you need to download the current Raspbian distribution ("Jessie with desktop" did we download) directly from [raspberry.org](https://www.raspberrypi.org/downloads/raspbian/).
-2. Then you extracted the ZIP file to get the image of the LINUX distribution.
+2. Then you extracted the ZIP file to get the image of the Linux distribution.
 3. Because you can't just put an `.img` file on the Micro SD card you need to install a program like the open source program [etcher](https://etcher.io/).
    Simply install it, open it, choose the `.img` file, choose the correct drive and press flash.
 4. Great, now you only need to safely eject the card and put it into your Raspberry Pi. :thumbsup: